-Encourage the child to remove clothing and assist if needed.

-- Help child onto toilet if needed. - Help the child to wipe themselves, encouraging them to wipe front to back. - Encourage the child to flush the toilet themselves.
+- Encourage the child to remove clothing and assist if required - Help child onto toilet where required - Help the child to wipe themselves, encouraging them to wipe front to back. - Encourage the child to flush the toilet themselves.

 Encourage the child to wash and dry hands and then to leave the bathroom.